plus3it/AMIgen6/docs/README_validation.md

 # Verification

+*Note:* This document describes steps for manually validating AMIs produced with AMIgen.
+Automated procuedures - supplemented with CloudFormation templates and other AWS components - are described in the [Automated Validation](README_validation-automated.md) document.

 After creating an AMI, it is recommended to launch an instance from the AMI and perform some configuration-verification tasks before publishing the AMI.
 The AMIgen-created AMIs are notable for supporting:
 - Use of LVM for managing root (OS) filesystems (to meet STIG and related security guidelines' requirements).
 - Enablement of SELinux (in "Permissive" mode) with initial labels applied prior to launch (speeds first boot).